LEPENDUM/FDL-Toolbox/FDL toolbox/README.md

 The toolbox has been developped using Matlab 2017a.

-Matlab's Parallel Processing Toolbox and a CUDA GPU are required.
+Both CPU and GPU versions are available for each step (calibration, construction, rendering).
+For the GPU version, Matlab's Parallel Processing Toolbox and a CUDA GPU are required.

 ## Demo